US Air Shows: Awe-Inspiring Aerobatics

 Sun 'n Fun International Fly-In and Expo (Lakeland, FL)

-Lakeland, FLFor 38-years, at the end of March, the skies above Lakeland, Florida have filled with planes from around the globe.
+For 38-years, at the end of March or April, the skies above Lakeland, Florida have filled with planes from around the globe for the Sun 'n Fun International Fly-In and Expo.
 From top Military and civilian teams and individual air show performers to exhibitors showcasing the latest planes on the market, if you like aviation, then Central Florida is the place to be each April.
 You’ll also find planes and pilots for ultralights and kit planes to float planes.
 And, there are plenty of people that will take you up for a flight in all kinds of aircraft.

-Dayton, OHEach July, the Dayton Air show features demos and flybys that span all eras of flight, from a replica of the Wright Brother’s B Flyer to the vector-shaped USAF B-2 stealth bomber.
+Every July, the Dayton Air Show, in Dayton, OH, features demos and flybys that span all eras of flight, from a replica of the Wright Brother’s B Flyer to the vector-shaped USAF B-2 stealth bomber.
 Some of the coolest performers are the Tora Tora Tora team that reenacts the bombing of Pearl Harbor on December 7, 1941 with fiery explosions and Japanese Zero’s.
 A Red Bull stunt helicopter and a Hall of Fame stunt airplane pilot named Sean Tucker (a regular on the airshow circuit), will leave you breathless with their physics-defying tricks.
 And for a real taste of the action, take a ride on Huey and Cobra helicopters.